Lenivaya/test-task-fileuploader/README.md

 The API is exposed through tRPC and includes:

-- `file.getFiles`: Get all files
+- `file.getFiles`: Get all files with metadata
-- `file.uploadFile`: Upload a single file
+- `file.uploadFile`: Upload a single file to S3 and database
-- `file.deleteFile`: Delete a file
+- `file.deleteFile`: Delete a file from both S3 and database
-- `files.uploadFiles`: Upload multiple files
+- `files.uploadFiles`: Upload multiple files simultaneously

+## Background Jobs

+- `syncS3Files`: Ensures synchronization between S3 storage and database, removing orphaned files from S3

 ## Development